 Arrival in Kathmandu

-Upon your arrival at the international airport in Kathmandu, Representetive of Beyond The Limits Treks will be waiting on you with a small welcoming ceremony involving a flower necklace and a blessing.
-As they say in Nepal, guest is God.
-Shortly after our Representetive will transfer you to your booked hotel in Kathmandu. when you check in our Booked Hotel Our Trek Leader will give you short briefing about Everest Base Camp trek itinerary and route.
+Upon your arrival at the international airport in Kathmandu, a representative of Beyond The Limits Treks will be waiting with a Company flash board where written your Name on it, As we respect Nepal, the guest is God.
+Shortly after our Representative will transfer you to your booked hotel in Kathmandu. when you check in our Booked Hotel Our Trek Leader will give you a short briefing about the Everest Base Camp trek itinerary and route.
 The rest of the day is free, Just take a rest. if you like to explore, we do suggest taking a stroll around Thamel.
-Also known as trekker’s paradise, Thamel is just filled with restaurants, trekking gear stores, boutique and souvenir shops as well as countless hotels and guesthouses.
+Also known as a trekker’s paradise, Thamel is just filled with restaurants, trekking gear stores, boutique and souvenir shops as well as countless hotels and guesthouses.
 Spend the night at your hotel and tomorrow we head out for detailed trek preparation in the morning and sightseeing.

 After breakfast, we’ll meet up at the hotel and go over all essential gear during the trek to Everest Base Camp.
 Once we’re all set and done you’ll go on a sightseeing tour in Kathmandu to the Monkey temple, Holy Hindu temple of Pashupatinath.
 This famous Mandir is dedicated to the head deity Shiva and according to legend is the location of one of the tridents of Shiva.
 Also a popular burial ground the ancient architecture and its scenic location on both banks of the Bagmati River make this an ideal sightseeing spot.
 Continue on we head for the giant white Buddhist Stupa of Boudhanath.
 This enormous round Stupa is an important pilgrimage site for Buddhists and is visited daily by people from around the world.
 Last up is a stroll around the old palace squares of Kathmandu, locally named Kathmandu’s Durbar Square.
 While the palaces and temples are ancient and not used the entire area is like a maze of cobbling alleys filled with handicraft shops and markets.
 A great place to end this sightseeing tour in Kathmandu during your Everest Base Camp trek holiday package.